Vecchia Gaussian Processes: on probabilistic and statistical properties: Bayesian nonparametrics

-\end{theorem} Note, that the obtained rate in Theorem \ref{thm:contraction} crucially depends on the choice of the rescaling hyper-parameters $\tau$ and $s$ and the operator norm upper bound of the recursive GP interpolation $\tilde\vartheta_n$.
-We have shown that the latter is uniformly bounded in case of grid data.
-Assuming more generally its boundedness, we can omit it from the rate.
-Furthermore, if both $\tau$ and $s$ are constants, we retrieve the well known posterior contraction rates derived in \cite{van2008rates}.
-This rate is minimax optimal if the regularity of the prior matches the regularity of the underlying true function, i.e. $\alpha=\beta$.
-At the same time, by allowing $s$ and $\tau$ to depend on $n$ and minimizing the right hand side of equation (\ref{eq:epsilon choice}) one can obtain the minimax rate $n^{-\beta/(2\beta+d)}$ even in the case when the regularity of the prior and $f_0$ is not coinciding, see also \cite{ghosal2017fundamentals}.
-We summarize these in the following corollary.
+\end{theorem} Note, that the rate obtained in Theorem \ref{thm:contraction} depends crucially on the choice of the rescaling hyperparameters $\tau$ and $s$, as well as on the operator norm upper bound of the recursive GP interpolation $\tilde\vartheta_n$.
+We have shown that $\tilde\vartheta_n$ is uniformly bounded in case of grid data.
+More generally, assuming its boundedness allows us to omit it from the rate.
+Furthermore, if both $\tau$ and $s$ are constants, we retrieve the well-known posterior contraction rates derived in \cite{van2008rates}.
+This rate is minimax optimal when the prior's regularity matches the regularity of the underlying true function, i.e. $\alpha=\beta$.
+At the same time, by allowing $s$ and $\tau$ to depend on $n$ and minimizing the right-hand side of equation (\ref{eq:epsilon choice}) one can obtain the minimax rate $n^{-\beta/(2\beta+d)}$ even when the regularity of the prior does not match the regularity of $f_0$, see also \cite{ghosal2017fundamentals}.
+These results are summarized in the following corollary.